Shikkic/gitbar/README.md

 :octocat: Gitbar is a plugin for [bitbar](https://github.com/matryer/bitbar) to quickly show your open soure github contribution stats and help set contribution goals, all on your Mac OS X Menu Bar. :octocat:

+We all have private repos we tend to work on and it's really easy to neglect your OSS work.
+So, I created Gitbar to make daily public contributions a habit.
+Gitbar is a OSX Menu Bar utility that shows your daily Github stats, streaks, and contributions.
+You can even set goals.

 ![dank](http://i.imgur.com/Tra1DEW.gif)

 ### Prerequisites